Package insert / product label

 Symptoms of intrathecal overdose are generally central nervous system (CNS) symptoms, including headache, nausea and vomiting, seizure or convulsion, and acute toxic encephalopathy.
 In some cases, no symptoms were reported.
 There have been reports of death following intrathecal overdose.
 In these cases, cerebellar herniation associated with increased intracranial pressure, and acute toxic encephalopathy have also been reported.

-There are published case reports of intravenous and intrathecal carboxypeptidase G2 treatment to hasten clearance of methotrexate in cases of overdose.
+If glucarpidase is used, do not administer leucovorin within two hours before or after a dose of glucarpidase because leucovorin is a substrate for glucarpidase.
+There are published case reports of intravenous and intrathecal glucarpidase treatment to hasten clearance of methotrexate in cases of overdose.

 Methotrexate Injection Dosage and Administration

 Oral administration in tablet form is often preferred when low doses are being administered since absorption is rapid and effective serum levels are obtained.
-Methotrexate Injection may be given by the intramuscular, intravenous, intra-arterial or intrathecal (Only preservative free) route.
-However, the preserved formulation contains Benzyl Alcohol and must not be used for intrathecal or high dose therapy.
-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Methotrexate sodium (preservative free) injectable products may be given by the intramuscular, intravenous, intra-arterial or intrathecal route.

 Since hydatidiform mole may precede choriocarcinoma, prophylactic chemotherapy with methotrexate has been recommended.